QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 .. index::
     single: Central Limit Theorem

-Next we turn to the central limit theorem, which tells us about the distribution of the deviation between sample averages and population means
+Next we turn to the central limit theorem, which tells us about the distribution of the deviation between sample averages and population means.

 Statement of the Theorem
 ---------------------------

-The central limit theorem is one of the most remarkable results in all of mathematics
+The central limit theorem is one of the most remarkable results in all of mathematics.

 In the classical IID setting, it tells us the following: